-Green will likely see most of his minutes as the backup PF, and only some limited run protecting the paint.
-His value could take a small hit, but he’ll still be worthy of a roster spot in the deeper leagues.
+Green will likely see most of his minutes as the backup PF, and some limited run protecting the paint.
+His value could take a small hit, but he’ll still be worthy of a roster spot in deeper leagues.

 As the only non-rookie (worth playing) on this team standing over 6’9, Zubac could see a significant bump in minutes against certain competition – particularly now that Boban and Gortat are gone.
 I don’t expect that Jerry West is paying the 7’1 youngster $28 million to warm the pine.
 While he might not break into the shallow-league scene, he’s a decent potential top 150 candidate to hold in Dynasty leagues.